mbrezu/Shovel/WebGuessNumber.md

 Fields description:

- * we have one session per user with identifier `Id`; every request without a session ID generates a new session;
+ * the session's ID is stored in field `Id`; every request without a session ID generates a new session;
  * we store a `LastAccessTime` in seconds since the CL Epoch so we can delete sessions which were not used for a long time;
  * we store the bytecode and the state for a sleeping VM in `VmState`